JordanYu4/web_security/OIDC.md

 - Adds identity layer to OAuth 2.0
     - OAuth adds authorization, but not authentication
+    - Authentication: the way a user is identified and vlidated through some sort of credentials as part of a login flow
 - Replaces the common misuse of OAuth for authentication

 #### Terminology